 Named the “Rainbow Games”, the 20th Olympiad in Munich elegantly combined joyful colours with Op Art graphics.
 An extensive series of promotional posters beautifully highlight the different sporting events.
 To create these images, a manual posterization process was used.
-Using painted layers to isolate highlights and shadows from photo references, the layers were then applied with the colours of the Games.
+Utilizing painted layers to isolate highlights and shadows from photo references, the layers were then applied with the colours of the Games.
 Otl Aicher’s pictograms set a new international standard of effective visual communication, which is understood across languages.
 Univers, the chosen typeface for the system, is expertly used in tandem with bands of colour in print applications.
 These stripes even make their way onto the mascot, Waldi the dachshund, and would be used as a similar design element by future Olympics in Montreal (1976) and Moscow (1980).
 Collectively, the visual decisions for Munich successfully achieve a sense of timelessness as they still manage to feel modern today, nearly fifty years later.

 LOS ANGELES 1984